AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 --------------------------

 - ✅ Collection's Collection Name defaults to model object formula name
-- Can use Current User in Server App functions
+- ✅ Can use Current User in Server App functions
-- User management - creation, approval, permissions
 - ✅ Decode ISO dates in JSON into JS Dates
 - ✅ Store JS Dates in Firestore as Timestamps
-- Record manipulation functions - Merge, Pick
+- ✅ Record manipulation functions - Merge, Pick
-- Better record construction
+- ✅ Better record construction
+- ✅ Check function
+- ✅ Comparison functions work with dates and strings
+- Error management on client - expected/unexpected, link to fields
+- User management - creation, approval, permissions
+- GetOrCreate, UpdateOrCreate functions - good idea?
-- Validation expression(s) for Server App functions
+- Separate validation conditions for Server App functions - can be used in docs, return better error codes, catch all errors together
-- CurrentUser() is allowed in server app functions
+- ✅ CurrentUser() is allowed in server app functions
-- CurrentUser has Id property from uid
+- ✅ CurrentUser has Id property from uid
 - DataType validation for function inputs
 - Find Data Store collection names from Project - or document
 - Enable Firestore in setup - or document
 - Check Server App functions only called from app unless marked as API?
 How?
 - Investigate why and fix: This project is set up to use Cloud Firestore in Datastore mode.
 - Find a better way of setting permissions
-- TODO: retest Firestore date storage on deployed app

 Use Firebase on hosting server